codio/site/source/blog/articles/2013/10/ilos.html.md

 full_width: true
 ---

-I want to briefly talk about an interesting metamorphosis - better know as gross scope creep.
+I want to briefly talk about an interesting metamorphosis - otherwise known as gross scope creep.

 We wanted to give some sort of acknowledgment and support for the many open source projects we use.
 What started off as a single web page on the Codio site turned into a few weeks of full-on application development.